EGI-Federation/documentation/content/en/providers/getting-started/joining-eosc/core-services/_index.md

 ---
 title: "Joining as a provider of a Core Service"
 weight: 100
-description: "Guidelines for joining the EOSC Compute Platform to provide a Core Service supporting the other services and activities"
+description: "Guidelines for joining the EGI Infrastructure to provide a Core Service supporting the other services and activities"
 type: "docs"
 ---